 You should focus on all 3 parts of the marketing funnel - the top, middle, and bottom.
 That means writing posts that educate those visitors that aren't ready to buy yet, writing shopping guides for people that are comparison shopping, and including promotions whenever it's most appropriate.

 If you focus on writing long-form guides that educates the consumer and genuinely try to solve their problem, provide answers, and tell stories - then you can receive a lot of high-quality leads from people looking for this information on Google.

 Here's an example of a super comprehensive beard-growing guide from BeardBrand:

 Shoppr did an interview with Eric Bandholz, the CEO & Founder of BeardBrand, where he said that they put most of their emphasis on content marketing and only spend 10% of their revenue on ads.

 Public relations is another form of content marketing it's just published on large publisher sites.
 This is a great way to gain exposure to an already engaged audience.
-There are a lot of tools for finding the right journalists to reach out to such as PressHunt where you can access over 750k journalists, reporters, and podcasters.
+There are a lot of software & tools for finding the right journalists to reach out to such as PressHunt where you can access over 750k journalists, reporters, and podcasters.

 Here's an example of the online store at Entrepreneur Mag.
 It features gadgets, subscriptions and goods from a variety of categories.

 How do these online publishers make money you ask?

 Affiliate marketing is one of the best ways to monetize relationships and partnerships with blogs and publishers.